 The genius of ZZ Top is that they’re reverential about the blues but loose and funny about the subject matter of their songs.
 Their songs are laden with pop-culture references, sexual double entendres and the determined pursuit of a good time.
 They have written about fast cars, fishnet stockings, sharp clothes, TV dinners, cheap sunglasses and “tush.”
 They visually connected with the MTV generation by virtue of Hill’s and Gibbons’ long beards and fur-lined guitars.
 For many, ZZ Top have been the premiere party band on the planet.
 Certainly, they have been Texas’s foremost cultural ambassadors.

-ZZ Top signed to London Records - home of the Rolling Stones and John Mayall, a plus in the group’s eyes.
-Their earliest albums - ZZ Top’s First Album (1970) and Rio Grande Mud (1972) - staked out their bluesy, no-frills territory and gave them a chart hit, “Francene.”
+ZZ Top signed to London Records—home of the Rolling Stones and John Mayall, a plus in the group’s eyes.
+Their earliest albums—ZZ Top’s First Album (1970) and Rio Grande Mud (1972)—staked out their bluesy, no-frills territory and gave them a chart hit, “Francene.”
 ZZ Top solidified their sound on Tres Hombres (1973) by recording in Memphis.
 Musically, the union of Texas blues and Memphis soul became a hallmark of ZZ Top.
-Tres Hombres’key track, “La Grange,” was a growling boogie about the same place celebrated in The Best Little Whorehouse in Texas.
+The key track of Tres Hombres, “La Grange,” was a growling boogie about the same place celebrated in the movie-musical The Best Little Whorehouse in Texas (1982).

 The band built a word-of-mouth fan base on the road, and nonstop touring in turn propelled record sales.
-Tres Hombres reached #8 and became the first in an unbroken string of eleven gold and platinum albums.
-The next two albums - Fandango!
-(1975) and Tejas (1977) - hit #10 and #17, respectively.
+Tres Hombres reached Number Eight and became the first in an unbroken string of eleven gold and platinum albums.
+The next two albums—Fandango!
+(1975) and Tejas (1977)—hit Number Ten and Number Seventeen, respectively.
 Fandango! yielded the hard-driving “Tush,” which became ZZ Top’s first Top Forty single.

 In the Eighties, ZZ Top discovered synthesizers, and MTV discovered ZZ Top.
-The group’s bluesy, irreverent approach to synths appealed to fans of rock, blues, boogie, disco, and New Wave alike.
-Eliminator, whose title and cover were inspired by Gibbons’ hot-rodded ’34 Ford coupe, became one of the biggest albums of the decade, selling more than 10 million copies.
-Three of its songs - “Gimme All Your Lovin’” (#37), “Sharp Dressed Man” and “Legs” (#8) - were radio, video and club hits.
+The group’s bluesy, irreverent approach to synths appealed to fans of rock, blues, boogie, disco and New Wave alike.
+Eliminator (1983), whose title and cover were inspired by Gibbons’ hot-rodded ’34 Ford coupe, became one of the biggest albums of the decade, selling more than 10 million copies.
+Three of its songs—“Gimme All Your Lovin’” (Number Thirty-Seven), “Sharp Dressed Man” (Number Fifty-Six) and “Legs” (Number Eight)—were radio, video and club hits.
 With its leggy, model-strewn video, “Legs” remains the biggest single of ZZ Top’s career.